wuxin4692/chutes-miner-china/README.md

 Gepetto is the most important component as a miner.
 It is responsible for selecting chutes to deploy, scale up, scale down, delete, etc.
 You'll want to thoroughly examine this code and make any changes that you think would gain you more total compute time.

-Once you are satisfied with the state of the `gepetto.py` file, you'll need to create a configmap object in kubernetes that stores your file:
+Once you are satisfied with the state of the `gepetto.py` file, you'll need to create a configmap object in kubernetes that stores your file (from inside the `chutes-miner` directory, from cloning repo):
 ```bash
 kubectl create configmap gepetto-code --from-file=gepetto.py -n chutes
 ```